JuliaActuary/JuliaActuary.org/index.md

   If given a negative to_age, it will return 1.0.
-Aside from simplifying the code, this makes sense as for something to exist in order to decrement in the first place, it must have existed and surived to the point of being able to be decremented.
+Aside from simplifying the code, this makes sense as for something to exist in order to decrement in the first place, it must have existed and survived to the point of being able to be decremented.

   Examples
   ≡≡≡≡≡≡≡≡≡≡